With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreNormative Services Inc is a mental health clinic in Sheridan, Wyoming, located at 5 Lane Lane, 82801.
 Normative Services Inc offers residential treatment.
-Normative Services Inc provides individual psychotherapy, group therapy and psychotropic medication to children / adolescents.
+Normative Services Inc provides cognitive behavioral therapy, trauma therapy and activity therapy to children / adolescents.
 Normative Services Inc also supports children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
 Some other services provided by Normative Services Inc include case management.

 Learn MoreYouth Emergency Services Inc is a mental health facility in Gillette, WY, located at 905 North Gurley Avenue, 82716 zip code area.
-Youth Emergency Services Inc provides outpatient treatment, residential treatment and telemedicine/telehealth.
-Youth Emergency Services Inc provides trauma therapy, cognitive behavioral therapy and group therapy to children / adolescents.
+Youth Emergency Services Inc provides telemedicine/telehealth, residential treatment and outpatient treatment.
+Youth Emergency Services Inc provides cognitive behavioral therapy, dialectical behavior therapy and behavior modification to children / adolescents.
 Youth Emergency Services Inc also supports clients referred from the court/judicial system.
-Additional services offered by Youth Emergency Services Inc consist of case management, intensive case management and family psychoeducation.
+Additional services offered by Youth Emergency Services Inc consist of housing services, psychosocial rehabilitation services and education services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.